michelesr/mike-wow-addon/doc/source/premade_macros.rst

 Sunder armor on nearest enemy unsunded
 ======================================

-.. index:: Sunder armor on nearest enemy unsunded
+.. index:: single: Sunder armor on nearest enemy unsunded

 This will target nearest enemy unit (like if you pressed the tab key) and will auto-attack it.